python/miss-islington/README.rst

 will prepare the backport PR.

-If `@miss-islington <https://github.com/miss-islington>`_ encountered any issue while backporting, it will leave a comment about it.
+If `@miss-islington <https://github.com/miss-islington>`_ encountered any issue while backporting, it will leave a comment about it, and the PR will be assigned to the core developer who merged the PR.
 The PR then needs to be backported manually.

 Merging the Backport PR